jank-st/stm32U0_training_materials/adc/adc_handson_scan.md

 ![alt text](./img/2.svg)
 ![alt text](./img/3.svg)

-We will ad a new channel to our regular sequence.
+We will add a new channel to our regular sequence.

 #  CubeMX